 - Montego Bay flies direct to Orlando, Atlanta, Baltimore, and Chicago

 - Nassau flies direct to Baltimore and Atlanta

-Credit card to help earn the companion pass: Southwest Credit Card to help earn the companion pass: You can apply for the Southwest card here.
-As mentioned previously, there are four different Southwest cards – ALL of them have the same bonus offer after meeting the minimum spend requirements, but different annual fees and annual bonuses.
+Credit card to help earn the companion pass: Southwest Credit Card to help earn the companion pass: As mentioned previously, there are four different Southwest cards – ALL of them have the same bonus offer after meeting the minimum spend requirements, but different annual fees and annual bonuses.
 You can view all four cards and the differences in this prior blog post.
 Here are the multiple ways to earn the Southwest Airlines Companion Pass.

 Disclosure: This post contains some affiliate links.
 Thanks for supporting the blog and enjoy traveling on a deal!